 Antarctica is unusual continent, little known to general people and comparatively little investigated.
 Here are missing numerous kinds of landmarks common in all other continents of the world - but this is compensated by several kinds of landmarks unique to Antarctica.

-Most impressive landmarks in Antarctica are created by nature.
+Most impressive landmarks in Antarctica are created by the nature.
 Part of them is temporary, such as the giant and visually impressive ice formations - sky-high ice cliffs with impossible colors, natural arches in ice, perennial meltwater falls over the blue ice walls and similar.

 Due to the extreme weather of Antarctica some monuments are unique to this continent - such as lakes with highly unusual water chemistry and fumarolic ice towers.